AMID Logo

 4. Timely submit all necessary shipping documents.

-When shipping orders from the USA, remember that the rule: "No docs, no ship!" applies to all extorting from U.S. goods.
+When shipping orders from the USA, remember that the rule "No docs, no ship!" applies to all exports of U.S. goods.
 Cargo cannot be released to international shipping unless all documents are in order.
 There are no exceptions.

 If the export documents for cargo delivered at a Container Freight Station (CFS) are missing, the cargo will be put on hold until all required documentation is submitted.
-In case the shipper decides to take the goods back, they will be charged a CFS in/out fee along with storage charges (if any).
+If the shipper decides to take the goods back, they will be charged a CFS in/out fee and storage charges (if any).

-Ensure that all shipping documents are submitted to CFS before the cargo delivery day.
+Ensure all shipping documents are submitted to CFS before the cargo delivery day.

 Do not include original shipping documents with your cargo.
 Submit all documents as PDF attachments via email.
 Files other than PDF format may be rejected.

-If you cannot provide a commercial invoice in your international shipping for some reason, you may substitute it with a document called Valued Packing List.
+If you cannot provide a commercial invoice for your international shipping, you may substitute it with a document called a Valued Packing List.
 It acts as a proforma commercial invoice.
 Our shipping instructions will contain a web link to submit your valued packing list online.
 You can see what your valued packing list will look like in this link.

 Ocean freight carriers may request additional shipping documents for international shipping, such as a copy of a photo ID or tax information.
 Providing these documents should not cause any issues.

 However, certain countries may require special documents associated with importing goods to a particular country.
-Before exporting goods from the USA to a specific country, we suggest contacting the country's consulate in the USA or officials in the country to determine if any import restrictions apply.
-We'd also suggest you consider Intertek.com regarding documents and regulations in your international trade.
+Before exporting goods from the USA to a specific country, we suggest contacting the country's consulate or officials to determine if any import restrictions apply.
+We'd also recommend you consider Intertek.com regarding documents and regulations in your international trade.

-Please keep in mind that if the value of your shipping goods exceeds US$2500, then you must submit the U.S. Shippers Export Declaration (SED).
-If you submitted the Shippers Export Declaration by yourself, then provide the ITN.
-Otherwise, we will file it on your behalf for a $35 fee.
-To submit SED on your behalf, we will need from the shipper either an EIN (U.S. tax ID) or a copy of the shipper's foreign passport.
+Please remember that if the value of your shipping goods exceeds US$2500, you must submit the U.S. Shippers Export Declaration (SED).
+If you have submitted the Shippers Export Declaration yourself, provide the ITN.
+Otherwise, we will file it for a $35 fee on your behalf.
+To submit SED on your behalf, we will need an EIN (U.S. tax ID) from the shipper or a copy of the shipper's foreign passport.

-Please note that a U.S. freight forwarder's responsibility is to assist a shipper till exporting goods are entered into the commerce zone of the destination country.
+Please note that a U.S. freight forwarder's responsibility is to assist a shipper until exporting goods enter the commerce zone of the destination country.
 In other words, until shipping from the U.S., goods will reach a bonded freight terminal (CFS) in the destination country.
-All issues related to the recovery of the goods at the destination, including providing all documents required by the destination country customs and other government organizations, are consignees' responsibilities (in respect of dealing with customs professionally called 'Importer of records').
-Neither the freight forwarder nor the ocean freight carrier will be able to assist you in the task.
+All issues related to the recovery of the goods at the destination, including providing all documents required by the destination country's customs and other government organizations, are consignees' responsibilities (in respect of dealing with customs professionally called 'Importer of records').
+Neither the freight forwarder nor the ocean freight carrier can assist you.

 5. Ocean freight cannot guarantee transit time.